danjac/blog/posts/htmx_messages.md

 We use `x-transition` to make this a little smoother (with some more CSS you can [tweak](https://alpinejs.dev/directives/transition) the transition effects).

-Finally, we trigger the immediate behaviour when the `<li>` element is rendered: it will set a timeout that will set the `show` flag to `false` after a couple seconds.
+Finally, with `x-init` we trigger the immediate behaviour when the `<li>` element is rendered: it will set a timeout that will set the `show` flag to `false` after a couple seconds.

 Now, when our messages are rendered, they will disappear automatically after a little while.
 Note that this functionality will work whether we are rendering the messages in our HTMX response, or after a full-page refresh or redirect.